dtzSiFive/firrtl-spec/spec.md

 <!-- rework -->
-Export and forward statements indicate where to export their reference (following the `=>`{.firrtl}), which must be a static reference expression consisting of only an identifier with one or more sub-field or sub-index and sub-field  (e.g., cannot contain a sub-access with a dynamically determined index) of a compatible reference type.
+Export and forward statements indicate where to export their reference (following the `as`{.firrtl}), which must be a static reference expression consisting of only an identifier with one or more sub-fields or sub-indices (e.g., cannot contain a sub-access with a dynamically determined index) of a compatible reference type.

 Exporting to a field within a bundle or other statically known sub-element of an aggregate is allowed, for example: